abhiram-ar/webRTC-from-scratch-to-scale/README.md

   <img src="./assets/p2pMesh.png" alt="P2p mesh"  />

-- Here we need to send the same stream to all other peers which will consume lot of network bandwidth and system resources on a peer
+- Here a peer need to send the same stream to all other peers which will consume lot of network bandwidth and system resources on a peer.
-- For n peers we need to send (n-1) streams
+- For n peers a peed need to send (n-1) streams

 There are two other popular architectures for doing webRTC